maner-niyet/pizza-project/README.md

 # pizza-project
-this project is about pizza
+this project is about pizza. this pizza is delicious